 - Wheels are the correct stud fitting for the vehicle, check the wheel on the vehicle to ensure it clears brake callipers and suspension parts and rotates freely on front and rear hubs.

 The purpose of this spare tire kit is SOLELY to get you out of a bad area (traffic, security) and NOT for any prolonged driving.
 It is highly recommended that you strap it down while in your trunk.
 By purchasing this spare tire kit, you acknowledge this statement.

-We offer a worldwide shipping service for our customers, meaning that we can get your new spare wheel or space saver wheel delivered to your doorstep, no matter where you are.
+We offer a UK and Republic of Ireland shipping service for our customers, meaning that we can get your new spare wheel or space saver wheel delivered to your doorstep in few days.

 We accept payment through credit and debit cards, as well as PayPal.
 This allows you to pay for your tyres in whichever method is most suitable for you.
 We ensure that all card details are secure and safe, and also offer payment through PayPal as added security.

 You can find detailed information about our Returns Policy here.